 My parents raised us in the church.
 On Sunday mornings, we five children would pile out of our Ford station wagon at five past the hour with damp or snarled hair, tucking in shirts and slipping on shoes.
 But we were always there.
 My parents put much effort into passing their faith on to us children.

-The five of us have ended up in different denominations, but we are all faithful, committed Christians, attempting to lead lives which reflect Jesus.
+The five of us have ended up in different denominations, but we are all faithful, committed Christians, attempting to lead lives that reflect Jesus.
 Knowing this gave my mother much joy and peace.

 Friends, if you still have your mother with you, you have reason to celebrate!
 Please spend time with her on Mother’s Day.
 Lavish all the love you can on her while she’s still here.
 And if you live far away, at least call her or zoom with her.